azmi-maz/inventory-system-for-biochem/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-INCOMING - scan the item barcode one row at a time and click the "Add" button.
+INCOMING - Scan the item barcode one row at a time and click the "Add" button.
 <br />
 OUTGOING - Choose the item by checking the checkbox and click "Stock out" button.